w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Mortal and Immortal Extrinsics

 Transactions are generally irreversible once confirmed and added to the blockchain, an immutable ledger of all transactions.
-This means users must exercise caution, as mistakes such as sending
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} to the wrong address cannot be reverted.
+This means users must exercise caution, as mistakes such as sending DOT to the wrong address cannot be reverted.
 The permanence of transactions highlights the importance of careful verification before signing any transaction on a blockchain network.
 It is usually a [good practice not to blind sign transactions](../general/transaction-attacks.md) to avoid being victim of an attack.

 In blockchain terms, transactions can be **mortal** extrinsics (i.e. valid within a defined block interval, usually short), or **immortal** extrinsics (i.e. always valid).
-It is possible to make immortal transactions on {{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} However, [for security reasons](../general/transaction-attacks.md#replay-attack), it is highly recommended not to do so and most wallet software will not allow you to make an immortal extrinsic.
+It is possible to make immortal transactions on Polkadot.
+However,
+[for security reasons](../general/transaction-attacks.md#replay-attack), it is highly recommended not to do so and most wallet software will not allow you to make an immortal extrinsic.